Pulitzer Prize Fiction Winner

 Summary

-In a stately house outside Boston, Olivia Pentland finds herself slowly suffocated by the inherited traditions, pride, and concealed scandals of her husband's once-distinguished New England family.
+In a stately house outside Boston, the inherited traditions, pride, and concealed scandals of her husband's once distinguished New England family slowly suffocate Olivia Pentland.
 Bromfield uses the household as an emblem of a fading Puritan elite unable to adapt to modern emotional and social realities.
-Written with measured, drawing-room realism, the novel is a study of duty, repression, and the longing for renewal.
+Written with measured drawing room realism, the novel studies duty, repression, and the longing for renewal.

 ”